 I must also note, of course, the development of the Orchestra itself, which gives me the greatest joy.
 When I first came, the Orchestra was very good in certain areas, while other areas were significantly lower in quality.
 Today, the Orchestra is evenly balanced and all sections are excellent.
 This is what makes the IPO a world class orchestra on an international scale.

-It is my hope that the Israeli Government is far-seeing enough to recognize what a treasure they possess and that this incredible orchard of talent that we have must be properly nurtured, fed and watered.
+It is my hope that the Israeli Government is far-seeing enough to recognise what a treasure they possess and that this incredible orchard of talent that we have must be properly nurtured, fed and watered.
 I feel that a tradition of contributing to the Orchestra has begun, and this was beautifully manifested in the significant capital donations which the Orchestra received to enable the rejuvenation of its home in Tel Aviv, the Charles Bronfman Auditorium.
-I am also thrilled about the Zucker Hall, our rehearsal and chamber music hall, which enables our musicians to perform diverse chamber programs with the finest acoustic conditions, and enrich our ongoing efforts to expose young audiences to the world of classical music.
+I am also very excited about the inauguration of the new rehearsal and chamber music hall of the Orchestra, which will enable our musicians to perform diverse chamber programs with the finest acoustic conditions, and enrich our ongoing efforts to expose young audiences to the world of classical music.
 Last but not least, it has always been my dream to have an Israeli Arab musician in the IPO!

 TG: How do you sum up 50 years as Music Director of the IPO?

 ZM: I hardly feel where the years have gone by and yet they say that I have conducted almost 3,486 concerts!

 Join our mailing listKeep up with the Friends of IPO and be the first to learn of news and events.

 Connect with AFIPO